 2 Ways to Eliminate GoPro Lens Fog

-- DIY Inserts: These take a couple of minutes to prepare and won’t absorb as much moisture.
-They are commonly made with paper towel, and occasionally toilet paper.
+- DIY Inserts (See below): These take a couple of minutes to prepare and won’t absorb as much moisture.
+They are commonly made with paper towels, and occasionally toilet paper.
 Cost: almost free

 Which type of anti-fog insert should you use?
 While I’m a fan of saving money, I don’t favor the DIY insert.

 When I’m shooting, I want my images to come out.
 I spent $600 (Canadian) on my latest GoPro, plus the accessories.
 I’m not super interested in saving $7 and getting foggy shots.

 Here are your two options for silica-based anti-fog inserts: